Continuous delivery

-Continuous delivery and DevOps are similar in their meanings and are often conflated, but they are two different concepts.
-DevOps has a broader scope, and centers around cultural change, specifically the collaboration of the various teams involved in software delivery (developers, operations, quality assurance, management, etc.), as well as automating the processes in software delivery.
-Continuous delivery, on the other hand, is an approach to automate the delivery aspect, and focuses on bringing together different processes and executing them more quickly and more frequently.
-Thus, DevOps can be a product of continuous delivery, and CD flows directly into DevOps.

-Relationship to continuous deployment

-Continuous delivery is the ability to deliver software that can be deployed at any time through manual releases; this is in contrast to continuous deployment which uses automated deployments.
-According to Martin Fowler, continuous deployment requires continuous delivery.
-Academic literature differentiates between the two approaches according to deployment method; manual vs. automated.

 Principles

+According to Neal Ford, continuous delivery adopts "Bring the pain forward," tackling tough tasks early, fostering automation and swift issue detection.

 Continuous delivery treats the commonplace notion of a deployment pipeline as a lean Poka-Yoke: a set of validations through which a piece of software must pass on its way to release.
 Code is compiled if necessary and then packaged by a build server every time a change is committed to a source control repository, then tested by a number of different techniques (possibly including manual testing) before it can be marked as releasable.

 Developers used to a long cycle time may need to change their mindset when working in a CD environment.
-It is important to understand that any code commit may be released to customers at any point.
+Any code commit may be released to customers at any point.
 Patterns such as feature toggles can be very useful for committing code early which is not yet ready for use by end users.
 Using NoSQL can eliminate the step of data migrations and schema changes, often manual steps or exceptions to a continuous delivery workflow.
 Other useful techniques for developing code in isolation such as code branching are not obsolete in a CD world, but must be adapted to fit the principles of CD - for example, running multiple long-lived code branches can prove impractical, as a releasable artifact must be built early in the CD process from a single code branch if it is to pass through all phases of the pipeline.